racinmat/gcp-tts-webui/README.md

 ---

 **Note**: This application is designed for development and light usage.
 For production use with high traffic, consider implementing rate limiting, caching, and proper error handling.

+https://cloud.google.com/text-to-speech/quotas describes there is 5k bytes per single request.

+https://cloud.google.com/text-to-speech/docs/list-voices-and-types#list_of_all_supported_languages lists all available languages and models.
+For czech, there is only standard and wavenet, which sound both the same.

+LongAudio can synthesize longer audio https://cloud.google.com/text-to-speech/docs/create-audio-text-long-audio-synthesis